 This course is not delivered by distance media; it is driven by an agreement between the instructor and the student.
 Typical examples are thesis, research, internship, and other courses where the objectives and activities are determined jointly by the instructor and the student.
 In most cases, the agreement on course activities and objectives is reached with the student and advisor or instructor before enrollment in the course.
 During the course, the instructor and student communicate by any convenient means, usually phone and email.

-Students in the Adult Education and Training (AET) (M.Ed.) should register for 3 credit hours and must contact the instructor for the registraton link.
+Students in the Adult Education and Training (AET) (M.Ed.) should register for 3 credit hours.
+Students must contact the instructor for the registration link.